Cameron Young stays hot and shares early lead at Memorial

 In his first start since challenging at the PGA Championship, Young finished with two birdies over his last three holes for a 5-under 67 on rain-softened Muirfield Village.

-He was tied with Luke List, Cameron Smith and K.H.
-Lee, all of whom have PGA Tour victories this season.
-That’s what Young still pursues, and he keeps giving himself chances.
+Joining Young were Luke List, Cameron Smith and K.H.
+Lee from the morning wave, and Mackenzie Hughes and Davis Riley each shot 67 in the afternoon.

+Bryson DeChambeau, in his first tournament since the Masters because of surgery on his left hand, had a 76.
+Harris English made his first start since the Sony Open in January because of hip surgery.
+He opened with a 77.

-A year ago, the son of a club pro was coming off consecutive wins on the Korn Ferry Tour that moved him up some 300 spots in the world ranking to No. 170.
+A year ago, Young was coming off consecutive wins on the Korn Ferry Tour that moved him up some 300 spots in the world ranking to No. 170.
 Now he is at No. 30, with five top-three finishes in his rookie season, three times a runner-up.

 The most recent was at Southern Hills, when Young was tied for the lead heading to the 14th tee in the final round of the PGA.
 His chances ended with a double bogey on the 16th.